 To ensure a high-quality online learning experience, the following guidelines were developed by an Atlantic Cape faculty taskforce specifically pertaining to instructors of online (OL) courses.
-Additionally, refer to Blackboard Guidelines and follow all applicable department-specific policies and guidelines.
+Additionally, refer to Blackboard Guidelines and follow all applicable academic and department-specific requirements and guidelines.